arkona-technologies/telemetry-template/README.md

 ## Prerequisites

-Before deploying the Docker Compose setup, ensure the following prerequisites are met:
+Before deploying the Docker Compose setup, __*ensure the following prerequisites are met*__:

-- git installed
-   - best case, it's used to clone the repository which could also be done by downloading the zip file from the website
 - Apt package manager, otherwise rsyslog has to be installed manually before setup
+- Make sure that the partition you use is big enough, __especially if it's a directory used by the OS__, including the users home directory in a non-separated linux installation (which is the default in many distros)
+   - ! read the [hardware recommendations](#hardware-recommendations) before installing !
+- git installed (optional)
+   - used to clone the repository which could also be done by downloading the zip file from the website

 ## Installation